NASA-EarthRISE/training_Getting_started_with_GEDI_spaceborne_lidar/README.md

 - Updating documentation or enhancing clarity of narrative text.

 When contributing, please follow GitHub best practices (issue templates, PR reviews, code style consistency).

-## Citing & Credits

-If you use these tutorials or adapt parts thereof in your research or teaching, please cite: